Disclosure: This post contains sponsored links whereby we may receive a commission for any purchases made.

-Along with the above it’s also critical to keep all your software up-to-date, if you don’t have any antivirus protection then we recommend a combination of Avast & MalwareBytes or just the premium version of MalwareBytes depending on your use-case.
+Along with the above it’s also critical to keep all your software up-to-date, if you don’t have any antivirus protection then we recommend a combination of an on-demand antivirus program in conjunction with MalwareBytes or just the premium version of MalwareBytes depending on your use-case.

 With these steps completed you can quickly rid your system of annoying pop-ups and restore your browser back to normal.